 Total environmental impact of consumption

-The indicator shows the impacts arising from Swiss consumption at home and abroad across all areas of the environment.
-Raw materials and energy are needed, for example, for the production of consumer goods, and settlements, transportation, and the cultivation of food and animal feed require land and water.
+The indicator shows the impacts across all areas of the environment both in Switzerland and abroad arising from Swiss final demand.
+For example, raw materials are required for the production of consumer goods, and land and water are required by settlements, transport, and for the production of food and animal feed.
 While the overuse of resources in Switzerland is likely to affect the economic system and quality of life here in the medium to long term, it is already having severe impacts in other countries, for example due to the logging of forests, climate change and water scarcity.

-Between 1996 and 2015, the total environmental impact footprint fell by 19% (with annual fluctuations) from 29.0 million to 23.4 million eco-points per capita.
-However, with a 17% increase in population during this period, the actual fall is much lower (6%).
+Between 2000 and 2019, the total environmental impact footprint per capita fell by 27% (with annual fluctuations) from around 35 million to 26 million eco-points.
+However, with an increase in population during this period, the actual fall is much lower (around 13%).
 As we import a lot of products, the environmental impact is primarily felt abroad.
-Around three-quarters of our environmental impact in 2015 was outside Switzerland.
+Around two thirds of our environmental impact in 2019 was created outside Switzerland.

 As the production and consumption of goods and services has an impact on the environment, we might expect the total impact to rise in line with domestic final demand.
 But this is not the case.
-While final demand in Switzerland has increased by 32%, its environmental impact has actually fallen.
-Hence, a decoupling between prosperity and total environmental impact has taken place.
-In other words, the consumption-related total environmental efficiency has improved.
+While final demand in Switzerland between 2000 and 2019 increased by 28%, its environmental impact has actually fallen.
+In other words, a decoupling of prosperity and total environmental impact has taken place, i.e. total environmental efficiency has improved.

 The current trend is particularly due to successful efforts in Switzerland to control air pollution and protect the ozone layer, with legal requirements and technological developments playing a key role.
 A larger market share of environmentally friendly goods and services may also have had a positive effect.

-The current total environmental impact is at least three times the threshold for the sustainable use of resources.
-This threshold is 6.8 million eco-points per capita in 2030 (Frischknecht et al., 2018).
+The current total environmental impact is around three times the threshold for the sustainable use of resources.
 The figures used for the underlying calculation are based on the planetary boundaries, Swiss environmental policy targets, and an extrapolation to global consumption.

-The decrease in total environmental impact up to now is still significantly above the necessary reduction path, and the progress made to date does not include all areas of the environment.
+The current rate of decrease in total environmental impact does not allow Switzerland to achieve the threshold value by 2030, meaning it will not achieve the Agenda 2030 target for sustainable resource use.
+Nor does the progress made to date include all areas of the environment.
 The status is therefore assessed as negative, and the trend as unsatisfactory.